Psykotikism/Mutant_Tanks/README.md

 Valid inputs:

-1. sm_tank <type 1*-500*> <amount: 1-32> <0: spawn on crosshair|1: spawn automatically> *The minimum and maximum values are determined by "Type Range".
+1. sm_tank <type 1*-500*> <amount: 1-32> <0: spawn on crosshair|1: spawn automatically> <0: not blind|1: blind> *The minimum and maximum values are determined by "Type Range".
 (The lowest value you can set is "1" and the highest value you can set is "500" though.)
-2. sm_tank <type name*> <amount: 1-32> <0: spawn on crosshair|1: spawn automatically> *The plugin will attempt to match the name with any of the Mutant Tank types' names.
+2. sm_tank <type name*> <amount: 1-32> <0: spawn on crosshair|1: spawn automatically> <0: not blind|1: blind> *The plugin will attempt to match the name with any of the Mutant Tank types' names.
 (Partial names are acceptable.
 If more than 1 match is found, a random match is chosen.
 If 0 matches are found, the command cancels the request.)

 The command has 4 functions.